kototuz/kovsh/README.md

-# Brosh - a terminal shell
+# Kovsh - a terminal shell
 ## Desription
 Kovsh is a terminal shell written is C.